 With £250K for the winner and £50K for the 8th place finisher it’s, it’s a hugely rewarding event.
 However, the long 4-month structure doesn’t suit all players.
 Thursday night trips all over the UK and further afield to Dublin, Rotterdam and Berlin can take their toll.

 Hopefully this will enable us to thin the field and find some punting opportunities.

 It’s a shame Gary Anderson misses out as he was very opposable this year because of his fitness doubts.

 Get the best odds on Premier League Darts with our selected bookmakers below

-Best Betting Sites for Betting on Darts September 2019
+Best Betting Sites for Betting on Darts in the USA - December 2019

 Accepts Large BetsSignup BonusIn-Play BettingRegular Promos

 Crowned world champion for the 3rd time at the Alexandra Palace on New Years Day, MVG is a standing dish in Premier League Darts.
 He has won the round-robin phase 6 years in a row and the competition itself 4 times.
 Quotes of 1.22 to win the league phase tell their own story.

 He does tend to ‘switch off’ for some games so will have a few defeats and draws along the way.
 It would be nice if those occurred against our selections.

 Prediction for league phase.
 First place beckons again.